Smart Chat codeblocks

 These embeds rely on Obsidian desktop (Electron) webview support.

-On mobile (iOS/Android), the codeblock will not render the embedded web UI the same way.
+On mobile (iOS/Android), the embedded web UI cannot render the same way.

 Practical takeaway: